Tohoku-University-Takizawa-Lab/neoSYCL/README.md

 ## Enable NEC SX-Aurora TSUBASA (SX-AT) support

-@TODO Current SX-AURORA version is under development, please check branch backup.
+@TODO Current SX-AURORA new version is under development, please check branch backup.

 We also need a `sycl-kernel-generator` to generate kernel codes, which is a module of neoSYCL project.